Joe Alexander Wood, age 76 of Meridian passed away Saturday October 17,2020 at his home surrounded by family.

 Arrangements were made by Lawson Funeral Home, Meridian, Texas 254-435-2792.

-To send flowers to the family or plant a tree in memory of Joe Alexander Wood, please visit our floral store.
+To send flowers to Joe's family, please visit our floral store.